Thank you for considering Alton School as an option for your child’s education in the UK.

 |1||Non-User||Essentially no ability to use the language beyond a few isolated words.|

 Following successful references and interview an acceptance form will be sent via email.
-This form will need to be completed and returned with a £500 deposit which is refunded when your daughter completes her language course at Alton School.
+This form will need to be completed and returned with a £500 deposit which is refunded when your child completes the programme.

 Alton School is a Tier 4 sponsor with the UK Visa and Immigration Service and is authorised to recruit students under the Tier 4 (General) Points Based System.